 The Succulent Plant Page goes to Families of Succulent Plants goes to

-Adenium is a monotypic genus for a variable caudiciform species Adenium obesum with at least 6 recognized sub-species which may also be encountered as distinct species.
+Adenium is a monotypic genus for a variable caudiciform species, Adenium obesum, with at least 6 recognized sub-species that may be encountered on labels as distinct species.
 The trunk and stems are spineless, unlike those of Pachypodium.
+As with other members of the Apocynaceae (Dogbane Family), the showy white, pink or red flowers have 5-fold symmetry.

 Adenium obesum Roemer & Schultes 1819

 The thick trunk up to 15 ft tall, produces clusters of dark-green oval leaves with a pronounced mid-vein.
-As with other members of the Apocynaceae (Dogbane Family), the showy white, pink or red flowers have 5-fold symmetry.
-Native to Aarabia, Socotra and tropical Africa and naturalised elsewhere across the tropics.
+Native to Arabia, Socotra and tropical Africa and naturalised elsewhere across the tropics.
+The flowers have five petals in white, pink and red with horticultural selections and hybridisation producing bi-coloured, striped and double flowers.
+Even yellow and black (dark purple) flowers are now available.

 Sub-species include: